A topic from the subject of Biochemistry in Chemistry.

 In order to understand protein biochemistry, it is important to first understand some basic concepts.
 These concepts include:

 • Amino acids: Amino acids are the building blocks of proteins.
 There are 20 different amino acids that are commonly found in proteins.
-Each amino acid has a different structure and function and they are linked together by peptide bonds to form a polypeptide chain.
+Each amino acid has a different structure and function.
+They are linked together by peptide bonds to form a polypeptide chain.

 • Protein structure: The structure of a protein is determined by the sequence of amino acids in the polypeptide chain.
 There are four levels of protein structure: primary, secondary, tertiary, and quaternary.